AnaMac3/42-CPP_Module_04/README.md

 ## Interfaces

-An interface is a pure abstract class:
+An interface in C++ is implemented as a pure abstract class:
 - All methods are pure virtual (=0)
 - No instance attributes (except constants)
 - Acts as a contract only